 Ancient Chinese practitioners identified five elements – fire, earth, metal, water, and wood – that constitute the natural world.
 Summer, perhaps unsurprisingly, is the Fire element’s peak, with its long, hot days and bright, starry nights.
 This “true summer” lasts from the solstice on June 21 through the middle of August, and is often a time of socializing and celebrating.
 It’s important to give your body balance during summer, with cooling foods that also keep your energy up, and with herbs that nourish your hardworking heart.

-If all this activity (and, often, indulgence) begins to feel exhausting, try our Oops I Did It Again herbal blend for a re-centering reset.
-And if there’s travel on your calendar, pack our immune-boosting Can’t Touch This and keep plane germs in their place.
+If all this activity (and, often, indulgence) begins to feel exhausting, try our Indulgence Relief herbal blend for a re-centering reset.
+And if there’s travel on your calendar, pack our immune-boosting Daily Immune Support and keep plane germs in their place.

 The world outside blooms in springtime, and within, we also grow, reach, and hope.
 The Wood element influences this season of transition, which spans from the Spring Equinox on March 20 to the Summer Solstice on June 21.
 During spring, cultivate your focus and creativity to design a future where you’ll thrive.
-Find that powerful state of energized calm with Run the World, created to help you surf life’s ebbs and flows.
-And when the Wood Element really rears its head with spring allergens, try Clear the Air and breathe easy all springtime long.
+Find that powerful state of energized calm with Daily Calm, created to help you surf life’s ebbs and flows.
+And when the Wood Element really rears its head with spring allergens, try In the Clear and breathe easy all springtime long.